martinvillarreal5/tier-snap/README.md

 ### Fixes

-- [ ] Drag overlay not takig the same space as row when there is more than 1 row of items
+- [x] Drag overlay not takig the same space as row when there is more than 1 row of items
+- [ ] If only one row, with many items, it grows height when dragged
+- [ ] Cant drag row to end if it has many items.
+- [ ] Row title text doesnt wrap
+- [ ] Item title input its buggy as fuck
+- [ ] Create row input doesnt clear when creating row
 - [ ] Weird crash when dragging item over rows with many items

 ### Fatures

+- [ ] Reset to preset button modal
+- [ ] Row customization button modal
+- [ ] Put image as item background
 - [ ] Spotify Integration
+- [ ] Create custom presets
+- [ ] Create download tier image button

 ### Maybe

+- [ ] Create export/inport tier as json button

 ### Probably Not